-- The buyer has a right to buy but not an obligation.
+- The buyer has a right to buy but not the obligation to buy.

-- During the option period the option holder (buyer) takes on responsibility for the property and pays a monthly fee to the vendor.
+- During the option period the option holder (buyer) takes on responsibility for the property and pays a monthly fee to the seller.

-- The buyer will pay their own legal fees and a fee to NGU Homelettings to facilitate an option agreement.
-It is therefore in their best interest to make an option agreement work because they will have paid an initial outlay to enter into the agreement.
-Also the buyer is doing this option because they want to have the opportunity of your property going up in value in 5-20 years’ time, allowing them to make money on this increase in value.
+- The buyer will pay their own legal fees and a fee to ourselves for facilitating the option agreement.
+It is therefore in their best interests to make an option agreement work because they have paid upfront to enter into the agreement.
+Also the buyer is purchasing the option because they want to have the opportunity of your property going up in value in 5-20 years’ time, allowing them to make money on this increase in value.

 - A typical term that a buyer will put in an option agreement is that when the property is sold, the seller will get 10% of any increase in value.
-By having this clause it gives a more ethical agreement to allow both parties to have a win win solution.
+By having this clause it allows a more ethical result and allows both parties to win from the final sale.

 Peace of Mind